GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to plan the system capabilities to support operational capabilities.***
 # Project Manager
-Definition - Project Manager: The responsibility of the Project Manager is to make the right resources with the right skills available in time to get the identified work done.
+Definition - Project Manager:
+The responsibility of the Project Manager is to make the right resources with the right skills available in time to get the identified work done.
 The Project Manager controls that the work packages are completed in time and agreed milestones are met.
 A clear definition of the solution for the stated problem allows planning to be done properly.
 Systems Engineering creates a clear and manageable system structure, which is the basis for project planning and task assignment.

 ## Concern
 * For what purpose is the system of interest developed or adapted?

-  ***Rationale:  In my role, I need to check if the project order is implemented correctly.***
+  ***Rationale:  In my role, I need to check whether the project order is implemented correctly.***
 * What are the HW components to be provided?
 * What are the SW components to be provided?
 * What are the system delivery standards?